daxio/k8s-lemp/README.md

   $ commands
   ```

-* Declare your new website in another YAML file
+* Declare your new website in another directory
-  * Make a copy of the `/wp` directory and give it a short name with your website in mind, e.g. `/wp-wd` for www.wingdings.com
+  * Make a copy of the `/wp` directory and give it a short name with your website in mind, e.g. `/wp-wd` for "www.wingdings.com"
   * Update the following values in your new `/wp-wd/wp-wd-Deployment.yaml` file to the corresponding website short name.
 E.g. `wp-wd`, `wp-wd-pv-claim`, etc.
     * `.metadata.name`
     * `.metadata.labels.app`